Migration from WooCommerce to Shopify: a comprehensive guide and checklist

 - Update your sitemap and reindex by submitting your new sitemap to Google Search Console

-- Meta titles and descriptions: Review key pages and ensure SEO metadata is optimised
+- Meta titles and descriptions: Review key pages and ensure SEO metadata is optimised with product description automation

 Performance and speed testing